suewonjp/civilizer/README.md

     - Tomcat (http://tomcat.apache.org)
     - Jetty (http://www.eclipse.org/jetty/)
     - Jetty Runner (http://eclipse.org/jetty/documentation/current/runner.html)

 The most simplest way is using Jetty Runner:

+> [NOTE] There is no prebuilt binaries prepared for the moment.
+> So you need to build the application from the source.
+> Refer to the section of Compile/Test below for the procedure to build the application.
+> The following procedure will assume that you have built it somehow.
+(Sorry for the inconvenience...)
+> Package files including prebuilt binaries will be out soon!.

 1. First, make sure you have installed JRE 7 or above on your system
 1. Download a latest copy of Jetty Runner